bhargav-yarlagadda/Build-your-own-database/README.md

 # Build Your Own Database
-🚀 I'm currently working on the `db-revamp` branch.If you'd like to contribute, please pull the latest changes from `db-revamp` and submit a pull request (PR).Happy coding! 😊
+🚀 I'm currently working on the `db-revamp` branch.
+If you'd like to contribute, pull the latest changes from `db-revamp` for the latest updates or `dev` for a more stable experience.
+Submit a PR, and let's make this repo even better! 😃
+Happy coding! 🚀

 This is a simple database implementation using Go and Fiber.
 It provides an API for managing databases and documents, allowing users to create, delete, and manage documents within databases.
 This project is built with Go's powerful standard library and the Fiber web framework for creating RESTful APIs.